-- 1. Bitewing x-rays are not payable in the same year that a full mouth x-ray, which includes bitewings, has been paid. - 2.
-Crowns or onlays are payable only for extensive loss of tooth structure, 50% loss of tooth structure or greater, due to caries (decay) or fracture (lost or mobile tooth structure). - 3.
-Individual crowns over implants are payable at the prosthodontic benefit level. - 4.
+- 1. Crowns or onlays are payable only for extensive loss of tooth structure, 50% loss of tooth structure or greater, due to caries (decay) or fracture (lost or mobile tooth structure). - 2.
+Individual crowns over implants are payable at the prosthodontic benefit level. - 3.
 Delta Dental's obligation for payment of Benefits ends on the last day of coverage.
-However, Delta Dental will make payment for Covered Services provided on or before the last day of coverage, as long as Delta Dental receives a Claim for those services within one year of the date of service. - 5.
+However, Delta Dental will make payment for Covered Services provided on or before the last day of coverage, as long as Delta Dental receives a Claim for those services within one year of the date of service. - 4.
 When services in progress are interrupted, Delta Dental will not issue payment for any incomplete services; however, Delta Dental will calculate the Maximum Approved Fee that the dentist may charge you for such incomplete services, and those charges will be your responsibility.
-In the event the interrupted services are completed later by a Dentist, Delta Dental will review the Claim to determine the amount of payment, if any, to the Dentist in accordance with Delta Dental's policies at the time services are completed. - 6.
-Care terminated due to the death of a Member will be paid to the limit of Delta Dental's liability for the services completed or in progress. - 7.
+In the event the interrupted services are completed later by a Dentist, Delta Dental will review the Claim to determine the amount of payment, if any, to the Dentist in accordance with Delta Dental's policies at the time services are completed. - 5.
+Care terminated due to the death of a Member will be paid to the limit of Delta Dental's liability for the services completed or in progress. - 6.
 Optional treatment: If you select a more expensive service that is customarily provided, Delta Dental may make an allowance for certain services based on the fee for the customarily provided service.
 You are responsible for the different in cost.
 In all cases, Delta Dental will make the final determination regarding optional treatment and any available allowance.